zeroluck/docs/sources/admin-guide/introduction/index.md

 In the sections listed above you will find some high level information about the who, what, where, when, and why of the Gluu Server.

+Community support can be found and requested on our [public knowledge base.](http://support.gluu.org)